PranitiV/react-native-TicTacToe/README.md

 # TicTacToe
-React Native implementation of the TicTacToe Game
+React Native implementation of the TicTacToe game.

+#Features